open-policy-agent/opa/docs/docs/policy-language.md

 ### Metadata `labels`

-The `labels` annotation is a map of arbitrary key-value pairs attached to a rule (or document).
+The `labels` annotation is a map of arbitrary key-value pairs attached to a rule (or document, package, or subpackages scope).
 When rules with `labels` are successfully evaluated, their label sets are automatically recorded in decision log events under the `rule_labels` field.
-Labels from document-scoped and rule-scoped annotations are both collected.
+Labels from subpackages-scoped, package-scoped, document-scoped, and rule-scoped annotations are all collected and aggregated.

 ```rego
 # METADATA